Grass Roof

 Some builders get the bundles made up before they start the building, but others make them below as they go.

-atauro_131.jpgThere were a few fellows making a round meeting place just up the road from Nema's Lodge and they were happy to have me take a few photos.
+atauro_131.jpgThere were a few fellows building a round meeting place or church just up the road from Nema’s Lodge and they were happy to have me take a few photos.

 I have never noticed this construction method before.